railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 .. figure:: images/mrp_production_form.png
    :align: center

-   *The detail of a production order.*
+   *The detail of a production order*

 The system shows you that you must manufacture product CPU_GEN using the components: MB1, CPU1, FAN, RAM.
 You can then confirm the production twice: